AbdulkadirAbdullahi/alx-zero_day/README.md

-This file  was written with emacs from a remote linux dist.
+This file  was written with emacs from a remote linux distribution.